mzmine/mzmine_documentation/docs/wizard.md

 ## [1] Data import

-Specify all data files that need to be processed
+Specify all data files that need to be processed.
+You can drag & drop the data files into the text field.

 ## [2] Sample introduction system